Council District 6, Denise Gray, JD

 Denise Gray

 Denise is a proud graduate of Bryan Station High School.
-She went to the University of Louisville, where she received a B.A. in Communications and was a founding member of Louisville’s National Championship All-Girl Cheerleading Squad.
+She went to the University of Louisville, where she earned a B.A. in Communications and was a founding member of Louisville’s National Championship All-Girl Cheerleading Squad.
 She later graduated from the University of Denver Sturm College of Law.

 Upon returning to Lexington, she sought to further her impact on our community and shifted her career to education.
 She started working with Fayette County Public Schools, helping Booker T. Washington Intermediate Academy students, Harrison Elementary, Crawford Middle, and Bryan Station High Schools.